 FOR IMMEDIATE RELEASE:

 Certain types of mosquitoes spread WNV, a potentially serious infection to humans.
-So far in 2019, no human cases of WNV have been identified in WEC.
-However, these positive mosquito pools are an indicator that the virus is in our community.
+So far in 2020, no human cases of WNV have been identified in WEC.
+However, these positive mosquito pools are an indicator that the virus continues to exist in our community.

 “Windsor and Essex County residents should continue to protect themselves against mosquitoes.
 This is a good reminder for everyone to remove any standing water and to take personal protective measures to avoid mosquito bites,” said Dr. Ahmed, Medical Officer of Health, Windsor-Essex County Health Unit.
 Here are some simple tips to help protect individuals from mosquito bites:

-- Use insect repellents that contain DEET, Icaridin or other approved ingredients on clothing as well as exposed skin.
-Read and follow the manufacturers' directions for safe use.
+- Use insect repellents that contain DEET, Icaridin, or other approved ingredients on clothing as well as exposed skin.
+Always read and follow label directions.

 - Wear long-sleeved shirts, long pants, and a hat when outdoors.
 Light-coloured clothing is best as mosquitoes tend to be attracted to dark colours.